drordas/conceptDriftAnalyser/README.md

 # conceptDriftAnalyser
 Perl Tool to Analyze and Detect Concept Drift in Spam E-mails

-Used in Concept Drift in e-mail datasets: Detailed study with practical implications.
+Developed for 'Concept Drift in e-mail datasets: Detailed study with practical implications' article.

 Compatible with Perl 5.12 and higher.